scottish-government-design-system/designsystem.gov.scot/components/date-picker/index.md

 parent: components
 label: component
 thispage: component.date-picker
-summary: "Date pickers help a user to successfully complete a date input field."
+summary: "Date pickers help a user to input a date into a form."
 phase: 4
 ---

 ## About this component

 The date picker is a component that helps users to complete date input fields.
-It is accessible and fully usable with a keyboard.
+To help with accessibility, it can be used with a keyboard, as well as mouse or touchscreen.

-The date picker can be set to have a limited permitted date range, which prevents users from selecting invalid dates.
+The date picker can be set with limits on the dates that can be selected by users.

 ## Why we use this component

-Date pickers are a common component used when users are asked to enter dates.
+Date pickers are a common component that helps users select and enter a date.

 ## Accessibility features